 Prague, Czech Republic – Spending a winter vacation in Prague always makes for a lot of vivid impressions and is undeniably a magical time to enjoy the Czech Republic.
 But if you work or study in Prague the whole year long, as I do, you can quickly get tired of the cold, of the ever-larger crowds of tourists or increasing prices and inevitably start yearning for a change of air and atmosphere. prague travel tips

-If your feet are getting itchy during these cold winter months ahead of us, here are my top 4 ideas of places to travel to and to visit alone, with your family, your children or your dearest one.
+If your feet are getting itchy during these cold Prague winter months ahead of us, here are my top 4 tips of places to travel to and to visit alone, with your family, your children or your dearest one.

 In the summertime, the Greek island attracts tens of thousands of visitors: the streets are packed and crowded all day long, beaches have no space for one more sunbed and prices for hotel rooms are at their highest.
 But believe me, it’s quite another thing in winter!
 At the end of December, the climate becomes mild, and the temperature fluctuates within an ideal bracket of 15-22°C. Thira seems to be hibernating.
 The calm reigns in the streets, where you can, if you’re lucky, catch a picturesque glimpse of locals riding a donkeys’ cart.
 Breath-taking views, empty beaches all for yourself and unique architecture to enjoy for your eyes only: what more can one ask?

 How to get there:

 As always, to get to the island, you have two options: by air or by sea.
 The first choice is much faster but the second one, more romantic.
 There are currently no direct flights from Prague to Santorini, so the romantic, cheaper and slightly longer trip is our option!
 With Ryanair, you can buy a ticket from Prague to Athens (2,000-4,000 Kč), and from Athens, buy a ferry ticket directly to Santorini (€20-25).